jronay/HelloWorld/README.md

 # HelloWorld
 This is a test repository!

-# A little linsight into Jeff Ronay
+# A Little Insight into Jeff Ronay
 Hi everyone, my name is Jeff Ronay and I am a passionate programmeer with a particular interest in the new Blazor bits from Microsoft.

 ## My Career Passions